DJ5harma/DrawBuddy/Readme.md

 ### Key Features in Detail

-    Drawing Tools
+    - Drawing Tools:

     Create Rectangles, Circles, Lines, Freehand Drawings, and Text.

     Customize appearance:

     Background and stroke colors.

     Dash patterns for strokes.

     Adjustable opacity for transparent designs.

-    Advanced Navigation
+    - Advanced Navigation:
     Jump directly to any part of the infinite canvas by entering coordinates.

     Instantly teleport to the most recent element added or retrace through previous elements.

-    Power-Saving Mode
+    - Power-Saving Mode
     The WebSocket server intelligently shuts down when no users are connected, conserving system resources on the host machine.
     Collaborative Features

-    All users in a room can:
+    - All users in a room can:
     See each other’s drawings as they’re being created.
     Interact with elements created by others (move, erase, resize, etc.).
     Offline Mode

-    No internet?
+    - No internet?
 No problem!
 DrawBuddy allows users to work in offline mode without requiring room-based collaboration (only works if you install it as a web app using your browser).

-    Future Enhancements (Planned)
+    - Future Enhancements (Planned)
     Add support for more complex shapes and drawing tools.
     Enable user-specific permissions to restrict element interactions.
     Implement multi-room functionality for larger collaborative sessions.
     Add cloud storage integration for saving and loading projects.
-    Contributing
-    We welcome contributions from the community!
-If you'd like to improve DrawBuddy, follow these steps: